 Cow tongue, beef tongue, ox tongue – no matter what you call it, learning how to cook beef tongue may seem intimidating, but it's surprisingly easy to do.

 The simple cooking method that I like to use creates a tender, delicious cut of meat that can be served like a roast or sliced thin and used cold for sandwiches.
-Since we buy our beef in bulk from a local friend who raises grassfed steers, it's important for us to be to be able to use up all the odd bits.
+Since we buy our beef in bulk from a local friend who raises grass-fed beef, it's important for us to be able to use up all the organ meats.

 How to Cook Beef Tongue – Step by Step with Photos

 The first time I cooked beef tongue, I had some help from my big sister, Lois.
 After all, what are big sisters for if not to help you eat strange things?
 When we pulled the tongue out of the freezer, it looked like this.

 Cooking beef tongue couldn't be much more straightforward.
 The tongue doesn't have bones or connective tissue to deal with like other cuts.
 Mom always simmered it on the stove when we were kids, so that's what we did, too.

 Cover and simmer for 2-3 hours.
 When it finishes cooking, place the cooked tongue in an ice water bath to chill it enough to handle.

 Once you can handle the tongue, peel off the skin.
 Don't let the meat cool too much, as the skin will stick.
 Trim with a small knife as needed.